 Recently Meal-a-Day has been highlighting some of our directors in order to share with our audience the people providing guidance on projects.
-This quarter the director’s bio shines on Luke Barratt who has been a Meal-a-Day director since 2011.
+This quarter the director’s bio shines on Luke Barratt.
 Luke is a relatively newer member to the director’s committee, since joining the committee five years ago.

 One of Meal-a-Day’s long-term partners is headquartered in Portland so Luke has enjoyed some added exposure to their leadership and tends to take particular interest in those projects, since they are close to home.
 Luke and his wife enjoy being involved with the Domestic Youth Build projects Meal-a-Day provides since they are a good fit for their entire young family to be involved.
 In the youth projects, they enjoy serving local communities with acts of service in a focused spiritual environment.
 The goal is to both physically share the love of Christ and inspire youth and families in the joy and value of breaking from our comfort zones and serving those in need.

 While Meal-a-Day covers a broad range of project types and the directors read a wide variety of donation requests, Luke said that he gravitates toward projects that meet some explicit criteria: trustworthy partner (usually one they have worked with before), thorough proposal which recognizes the project risks and ideally references how they intend to mitigate them, conceivable time frame, utilization of appropriate technology for the area, established metrics to qualify lasting project success, and impact value (either helping a lot of people in a small way or a few people in a big way).
 Luke said the last criteria is subjective, but it’s a critical element of the stewardship role of the committee for those who entrust them with their donations to ensure that Meal-a-Day is doing the most good possible with them.